 Governmental funds - Most of the Board's activities are reported in governmental funds, which focus on how money flows into and out of those funds and the balances left at year-end that are available for spending.
 The governmental funds statements - the Balance Sheet and the Statement of Revenues, Expenditures and Changes in Fund Balances - are reported using an accounting method called modified accrual accounting, which measures cash and all other financial assets that can readily be converted to cash.
 The governmental fund statements provide a detailed short-term view that helps determine whether there are more or fewer financial resources that can be spent in the near future to finance the Board's programs.
 Because this information does not encompass the additional long-term focus of the government-wide statements, we provide additional information that reconciles the relationship (or differences) between them.
-The Board's 2012 financial statements contain two major funds, the General Fund and the Child Nutrition Program Fund.
+The Board's only major fund is the General Fund.